Are you looking for things to do in Playa del Carmen, Mexico? Well, this post has you covered.

 Wondering what to do in this part of the Yucatan?

 Do you have any great Playa del Carmen activities or places to eat?
-As always, we’d love to hear your recommendations both in the comments below and on our Trover list at the end of this post.
+As always, we’d love to hear your recommendations both in the comments below.

 Best Beaches in Playa del Carmen